yinayoon/VideoMatching/README.md

 // Also i was using openCV 3.1, so when you use my code, you should build for using nonfree code by cmake.

-// i will write down some web sites for download material for processing building nonfree libraries.
+// I will write down some web sites for download material for processing building nonfree libraries.

 //---------------------------------------------------------------------- for building nonfree library such as SURF, SIFT.... etc